Cedric Howell: England-to-Australia flight and legacy

 While stationed in England, Howell attended an investiture ceremony at Buckingham Palace on 13 December 1918, where he was presented with his Distinguished Service Order and Military Cross by King George V. Howell was discharged from the Royal Air Force on 31 July 1919.
-That year, the Australian Government offered a prize of £10,000 to the first aviator to pilot a British or Commonwealth-built aircraft from England to Australia within a period of 30 days.
-On 15 August, Howell was approached by British aircraft manufacturer Martinsyde to take part in the race flying their Type A Mk.I aircraft, powered by a Rolls-Royce engine; he accepted the offer.
+That year, the Australian Government offered a prize of £10,000 to the first aviator to pilot a British or Empire-built aircraft from England to Australia within a period of 30 days.
+On 15 August, Howell was approached by the British aircraft manufacturer Martinsyde to take part in the race flying their Type A Mk.I aircraft, powered by a Rolls-Royce engine; he accepted the offer.
 He was to be accompanied by Lieutenant George Henry Fraser, a qualified navigator and engineer who had served with the Australian Flying Corps during the war.

 Howell and Fraser took off in their Martinsyde from Hounslow Heath Aerodrome on 4 December 1919.
 However, the pair soon ran into poor weather, and were forced to land the aircraft in Dijon, France later that day.
 Airborne again, they reached Pisa, Italy the following day, where a replacement tail skid was fitted to the A1; by 6 December, the duo were in Naples.
 On 10 December, Howell and Fraser took off in their fully fuelled plane from Taranto in the afternoon.
 They intended to reach Africa next, but poor weather conditions forced them to alter their plan and they instead headed for Crete.
-Their Martinsyde was reported flying over St George's Bay, Corfu at 20:00 that evening.
+Their Martinsyde was reported flying over St George's Bay, Corfu, at 20:00 that evening.
 For unknown reasons, Howell and Fraser attempted to execute an emergency landing at Corfu.
 They were, however, unable to make it to the coast and were forced to crash into the sea.
 Citizens in the area later reported that they heard cries for help coming from the sea that night, but a rescue was not possible in the rough conditions.
 Both Howell and Fraser were drowned.